chirag-s00/ctf-writeups/Mr-Robot-CTF.md

 ## Summary:

 The target was running a wordpress instance with a weak admin password which can be found via bruteforce.
-Accessed the admin dashboard once credentials were obtained and injected a reverse shell payload into archive.php using the plugin editor.
+The admin dashboard was accessed once credentials were obtained and a reverse shell payload was injected into archive.php using the plugin editor.
 A reverse shell was obtained using a netcat listener.
 Privilege escalation was achieved by enumerating SUID binaries and exploiting a misconfigured binary to gain a root shell.

 ## Reconnaissance: